Can a beginner start on a 1000cc Motorcycle?

 This is one of the first things you learn when starting out, and is one of the most important parts of riding.

-On a litrebike, the amount of power you have at your wrist is enormous.
+On a litrebike, the amount of power you have at your wrist is enormous, any big wrist movements with the throttle can turn the bike into a bucking nightmare.

-If you give the bike too much throttle, you wont be ready for the hard acceleration which in turn will twist your wrist more as you try to hang on, lifting the front wheel and flipping the bike.
+If you give the bike too much throttle, you wont be ready for the hard acceleration which in turn will twist your wrist more as you try to hang on, lifting the front wheel and flipping the bike or throwing you off the back (covered in many fail compilation videos).

 This will also happen if you release the clutch too fast, making throttle and clutch control extremely important.